damidaramola/canvas-corner/README.md

 ![login page](https://github.com/damidaramola/canvas-corner/assets/110638513/83132225-abfb-4920-9011-52af7af485c9)

-- My actual log in page and wireframe log in page are ver similar.
+- My actual log in page and wireframe log in page are very similar.
 I have also added an image beside my sign-in form on the real page.

 ### Display posts page